 Programs in Public Health

 The Youth Leadership Conference on Asian and Pacific Islander Health is a four day residential conference at Stanford University.
-High school students (including those entering high school Fall 2013 or those who just graduated Summer 2013) from across the country are invited to attend to gain leadership skills for effecting change in local communities.
+High school students (including those entering high school Fall 2014 or those who just graduated Summer 2014) from across the country are invited to attend to gain leadership skills for effecting change in local communities.
 Conference participants will meet other students interested in making a difference in public health.
 Leading medical experts, professors, and policymakers will speak on issues of Asian and Pacific Islander health.
 Students will also have a chance to apply the skills they gain in an outreach planning simulation.
+The 12th Annual YLC will take place in early August of 2014.

 There is a $325 fee to participate (some financial aid available).